ANPULI/Interactive-Lab-Hub/Lab 3/README.md

 - Video link 1: https://youtu.be/SgWZGmhyudY.
 This video contains the webpage view, but due to some unknown reason, the sound from the speaker of the device is very low and barely hearable.
 - Video link 2: https://youtu.be/AVon8YNsFHw.
 This video does not show the camera view, but the speaker sound is more clear.

-Narrative of the dog:
-I always felt so lonely when daddy and mommy were out for work until one day this device was brought home.
-When I get hungry or thirsty, a strange moving stick will refill the bowl for me.
-Though it is strange, it keeps me from starving.
-But the best thing is that I can hear daddy and mommy's voice!
-I could not find them in the house, but the sound is there, comforting me.
-Can't wait to see them!

 ## Test the system
 Try to get at least two people to interact with your system.
 (Ideally, you would inform them that there is a wizard _after_ the interaction, but we recognize that can be hard.)